zaptime-it/firmware_v3/README.md

 The Mining Pool Earnings screen displays:
 * Braiins: Today's mining reward thus far
 * Ocean: Your estimated earnings if the pool were to find a block right now

+For solo mining pools, there are no earning estimations.
+Your username is the onchain withdrawal address, without the worker name.

 ### Braiins Pool integration